LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 No coding is required.

 Enabling the **Bot Transfer Context** setting enables the use of a Bot Transfer Context object behind the scenes.
-This object contains the conversational context information that is sent from the sender bot to the receiver bot.
+This object contains the information about the conversation that is sent from the sender bot to the receiver bot.

    <img style="width:500px" src="img/ConvoBuilder/bots_collab4.png">